kainguyen-dev/vnet-demo/README.md

 ```

-And build them when the application start.
+And build each stream when the application starts.

-When browser open, a new web socket connection is establish and backend create a kafka consumer to listen for aggreate value of streaming topic and show to the users.
+When the browser opens, a new web socket connection is established, and the backend creates a Kafka consumer to listen for aggreated values of the streaming topic and show them to the users.

 ## 3. In actions

-Below is the gif file record applicaion's data is updated without refresh the page
+Below is the gif file record application's data is updated without refresh the page

 ![Alt Text](demo.gif)